 Being able to effectively communicate and interact with major internal customers is critical to the overall success of any Accounts Payable organization.
 While the approach may vary among companies, the need to focus on this important aspect of their operation should be a significant priority.

-What is the status at your company regarding the relationships of Accounts Payable with its key internal customers?
+What is the status of your company regarding the relationships of Accounts Payable with its key internal customers?
 Is this an area that should be reviewed in the coming months at your company?

 Who are your peers and how are you collaborating with them?